reneviering/vanilla-ui-router/README.md

 	})

 	.otherwise(() => {
-		// If no route configuration matches,
-		console.log('I am the otherwise route');
+		// If no route configuration matches, the otherwise route is invoked. console.log('I am the otherwise route');
 	});